 When your heart or lungs struggle doing their jobs, sometimes traditional treatments can’t help support your body.
 In these cases, a special life-support machine, called extracorporeal membrane oxygenation (ECMO), can provide you with life-sustaining oxygen and deliver it around your body.

-In addition to our designation as a Level 1 trauma center, UVA’s adult ECMO team is the only one in Virginia named a Center of Excellence with gold status from the Extracorporeal Life Support Organization.
+In addition to our designation as a Level 1 trauma center, UVA’s adult ECMO team is the only one in Virginia named a Center of Excellence with platinum status from the Extracorporeal Life Support Organization.

 What is ECMO?
 How Does it Work?